 - a selection of biographical narratives, or “Stories,” of some of the lives encountered in our research.
 Some of these Stories can be found on our “Local History Blog”;

 - a handbook with information about how to conduct this kind of research;

 - a LibGuide of resources available for such research;

 - and essays on researchers’ experiences in conducting this research.

-This announcement is to inform the public that the website is now available at:
+The website is now available at:

 While this phase of the project has ended, there will be more to come!
 Additions are continually being made to the database/spreadsheet and the information uncovered continues to grow.
 Check back periodically, to see new developments.